redcode/Z80/README.md

 ### The `Z80` emulator instance object

 This structure holds, among other things, the state of the CPU and the pointers to the callback functions needed to connect the emulator with your code.
 There is no constructor function, so you need to initialize some of its members before using it.
-Specifically the following:
+Specifically the following: `context`, `read`, `write`, `in`, `out`, `int_data` and `halt`.
-* context
-* read
-* write
-* in
-* out
-* int_data
-* halt

 Descriptions of each member follow:

 ```C
 zusize cycles;